davep33l/fusion_fighters/README.md

 Chrome Dev Tools specfically helped with the concurance of my image sizes and adding heights and widths to images to prevent content layout shift.

+HTML was tested using the [W3C HTML Validator](https://validator.w3.org/)

+CSS was tested using Jigsaw, the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

 ## Acknowledgements / Credits

 The idea for coolers was from the readme webinar from Kera Cudmore (Thank you if you read this)